vtt-project/vtt-sound-event-detection/README.md

 ```
 python evaluate.py --checkpoint='checkpoint/vggish_rnn'
 ```

+The trained model is saved in `checkpoint/vggish_rnn/model`, but the `--checkpoint` argument should point to `checkpoint/vggish_rnn` only.

 The python script will read all audio of episodes in the `audio_wav` folder and annoatations in the `annotations` folder.
 The script will make prediction in the data then compare with the annotation to produce a table of accuracy, precision, recall,f1_score and intersection over union of each event type.